Parm Gill: 45th Canadian federal election

 On January 25, 2024, Gill announced that he would be resigning as a Minister and MPP to run in the 45th Canadian federal election in Milton.
 He was acclaimed as the Conservative candidate despite an allegations that he misled a prospective candidate, D'Arcy Keene, a Georgetown town Councillor, about running.
 After the riding was split into Burlington North-Milton West, and Milton East-Halton Hills South, Gill planned to seek a seat in Milton East-Halton Hills South.
 Keene, who ran tried running in the nomination for Milton East-Halton Hills South, never received nomination papers and suggested this was because the party preferred Gill as their candidate.

 Gill was defeated in the 2025 election.
 Although preliminary results suggested he had narrowly won the riding, a subsequent vote validation process by Elections Canada revealed that Liberal candidate Kristina Tesser Derksen had won the seat by a margin of 29 votes, overturning Gill's initial lead.
 Because of the narrow margin, a judicial recount was automatically triggered.
 Following a three-day recount, Tesser Derksen's victory was confirmed with a revised margin of 21 votes.

 Personal life

 Gill and his wife Amarpal have three children.

+At the time of the 2025 Canadian federal election, he lived in Milton, Ontario.